The Science of Meditation

 Research shows that meditation promotes divergent thinking, a style of thought that brings diverse elements together to

-Neuroscientists have also found that, after just 11 hours of meditation, practitioners had structural changes in the part of the brain involved in monitoring our focus and self control.
+Neuroscientists found that, after just 11 combined hours of meditation, practitioners had structural changes in the part of the brain involved in monitoring focus and self-control.4

 “Andy Puddicombe is doing for meditation what Jamie Oliver has done for food”